anand-vishwakarma-1/ECE-GY-9163-lab4/README.md

 A [report](report.md) featuring a table with accuracy on clean test data and the attack success rate on backdoored test data as a function of the fraction of channels pruned (X).

-Feel free to explore the code, provide feedback, and contribute to the project!
+Feel free to explore the code, provide feedback!